 Say what you will about the methods (and metrics) its CEO uses, Tesla is a household name in the automotive industry.
-With a growing product line soon to include CUVs with its upcoming Model Y, it’s a good time to stop and consider how far this company has come.
+With growing product lines soon to include CUVs with its upcoming Model Y as well as its entrance into the pickup truck industry with the dramatic new Cybertruck, it’s a good time to stop and consider how far this company has come.

 Once being a niche automotive manufacturer that boasted ludicrous (see what we did there?) performance out of its Roadster and Model S, it’s now outselling traditional and established auto manufacturers in the segments it competes in with the Model 3.
 Regardless of what you think of its design, you simply can’t deny that Tesla is positioned to continue its revolutionary run of hard-fought success in the coming dawn of widespread electric vehicle ownership.

 But what about Tesla tires, you ask?

 First off, we know Tesla tires can be expensive to replace—especially if you blow one out on top of bending or cracking an OE Tesla rim.
 That combined with the near-instantaneous amount of torque that Teslas produce from their multiple electric engines create a sad but unavoidable reality that Tesla tires are often not long for this world regardless of which model or trim level of Tesla you drive.

 Here’s the thing to ask yourselves, Tesla owners: are you willing to trade 10-15 miles of battery range to drastically reduce the likelihood of this this happening, while gaining some serious ride comfort in the process?

 For some, that answer is no. That’s totally fine.
 Respectable, even.
 If you bought your Tesla to get the best possible electric-powered mileage out of it no matter what, good for you.

 Or maybe you like to womp on internal combustion engine sports cars and want the lowest-profile, most performance-oriented tire out there?
 No one would blame you for that either.